hack101/AwesomePython/README.md

 file.close()
 ```

-Here, the interable in our comprehension is another comprehension!
+Here, the iterable in our comprehension is another comprehension!
 We can also have a filter, like in list comprehensions.

 ```python
 file = open("numbers.csv","rt")